Skip to main content

 “ Tell me, Jija.
 How was Prince Ram?”

-“ Maryada Purushottam, he always respected and treated Sita as equal, he loved his parents and siblings, elders' orders were his Dharm, he was a perfect warrior, King and husband.”
+“ Maryada Purushottam, he always respected and treated Sita as an equal, he loved his parents and siblings, elders' orders were his Dharm, he was a perfect warrior, King and husband.”

 “Why so?”